St Helen's Church, Bishopsgate: The Reformation

+Victorian restorations

 During the Victorian era, two significant restorations were carried out.
 The first, in 1865, provided the two stone tracery windows on the east end of the church and stained glass throughout the building.
-The second, more significant, Victorian restoration was carried out from 1891 to 1893 by John Loughborough Pearson under supervision of the then rector, John Alfred Lumb Airey.
+The second, more significant, Victorian restoration was carried out from 1891 to 1893 by John Loughborough Pearson under supervision of the rector, John Alfred Lumb Airey.
 This restoration was inspired by the Oxford movement, which advocated moving the centre of importance in the church from preaching to the sacrament of the Eucharist.
 This new arrangement resulted in a new floor with levels gradually ascending from the west to a new high altar in the east, completed by an ornated reredos and marble pavement, once again enclosed in a chancel by a neo-Gothic screen.
 The organ was expanded and moved to the south transept, where two additional altars were also placed in two side chapels, the Chapel of the Holy Ghost and the Chapel of our Lady.
 The church was reopened on St John the Baptist's Day in 1893 by the Bishop of London, Frederick Temple.

-As the church had been used as a burial ground for centuries, it is thought that over a 1000 bodies had been interred in vaults under the floor by this period.
+As the church had been used as a burial ground for centuries, it is thought that over 1000 bodies had been interred in vaults under the floor by this period.
 The excavation of the floor at the start of the 1891 restoration caused some of the burials to emerge from the vaults: all work had to stop for one year until all human remains were translated to Ilford Cemetery, and a 2 ft concrete slab was put in place between the floor and the remains of the vault.